Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

 ADMISSION ARRANGEMENTS FOR STUDENTS WITH SEN OR DISABILITIES

 Parents and carers of children with SEND statements should apply via the SEND department of their home borough council.
+The SENDCo at your current school can assist with this.

 THE CAMDEN LOCAL OFFER